-I convinced my husband to renovate the kitchen by telling him it would improve my cooking.
+I convinced my husband to renovate the kitchen by saying it would improve my cooking.

 The first material we chose for our coastal kitchen project was the countertop.
-Despite being told local homeowners are ripping-out their quartzite because “it’s no longer on trend,” I fell in love with the color Taj Mahal.
-It’s rich and creamy with a touch of gray.
-And it has the perfect amount of movement without competing with the travertine flooring.
+Despite many people ripping-out their quartzite because “it’s no longer on trend,” I love it.
+It’s rich and creamy with a hint of gray.
+And it has the perfect movement without competing with the flooring.

-I designed the island with mostly drawers and pull-outs.
+I designed the island with drawers and pull-outs.
 I find drawers much more functional than cabinets, especially when they’re lower.
-So, I opted for a trash/recycling pull-out with a sub-drawer for trash liners, a dog food/supply drawer and a shaker cup drawer for my fitness-obsessed partner and offspring.
+So, I opted for a trash/recycling pull-out with a sub-drawer for trash liners.
+There is also a nifty dog food/supply drawer.
 The only cabinet is under-the-sink.

-On the patio/pool side of the island, I opted for four equally-sized drawers for pool towels, swim trunks, sunscreens, goggles, and blankets, etc. This makes it super easy for the kids to grab what they need to swim or hang by the fire pit.
+On the patio/pool side of the island, I opted for four equally-sized drawers for pool towels and swim trunks.
+This makes it super easy for the kids to grab what they need to swim or hang by the fire pit.

 We added backsplash tile and two floating shelves to the accent wall above.
-I keep canisters of chai latte and cookies on the lower shelf and my cookbooks on the higher one—just high enough that I can’t reach them.
+I keep canisters of chai latte on the lower shelf and my cookbooks on the higher one— high enough that I can’t reach them.
 Smart cookie, huh?

 We sanded the top layer of our polished travertine floors to remove the yellow tone.
 Now, our once Tuscan travertine resembles the color of sand.
 It’s perfect for our coastal kitchen vibe.

 Let’s pretend the little nubby piece next to the faucet isn’t there.
 It’s an air gap.
-I don’t like it, but California requires it. *sigh*
+I don’t like it, but the state of California requires it. *sigh*

 I wanted to keep the backsplash clean and simple.
-I’ve found when you add accents to the backsplash, you tire of them and wish you’d gone with a more uniform design.
+I’ve found when you add accents to the backsplash you tire of them.
 Besides, backsplash accents are trendy.
 Trends come and go while clean and simple is timeless.

-The before and after images look like two completely different homes.
-It’s surprising how tired the old kitchen feels and how refreshed the new kitchen feels.
-It’s crazy how a new backsplash, countertops and hardware can drastically transform a space.
+The before and after images look like two different homes.
+What a difference a new backsplash, countertops and hardware can make.

-It feels fantastic to finally have the fresh coastal kitchen we envisioned.
-Almost fantastic enough to actually cook in it. —xo
+It feels good to have a ‘new’ kitchen. —Almost good enough to cook in it.